 We have some exciting things we would like to do and hope you are able to support us.
 The school Councillors will be out on the playground (look out for us carrying our yellow books) each day.
 You may also talk to us during the day when we are available to write down your comments and take these back to our council meetings.

-We try to meet once a week with Mrs Sanders and each class is represented by 1 or 2 children.
+We try to meet once a week with Miss Taylor and each class is represented by 1 or 2 children.
 Please have a look at the minutes from our meetings.

 This academic year we have continued to sell toast on Thursday break times to sponsor the education of an underprivileged child in Worcester, South Africa and to support Mee Chok, the abandoned baby elephant in Thailand who we have been sponsoring for two years now.
 The children in our school bring 20p for a slice of toast with either butter, jam, honey or chocolate spread on top!

-We have also decided to sponsor the education of a disadvantaged pupil at Worcester Primary School in South Africa.
-Last year their headteacher and some of the class teachers visited us to talk about their school and the pupils in it.
+We decided to sponsor the education of a disadvantaged pupil at Worcester Primary School in South Africa after their headteacher and some of the class teachers visited us to talk about their school and the pupils in it.
 We need to raise £650 for this every year and made a great start last term by organising a ‘Bring Your Teddy to School Day’, which raised £136.

 We organised our own stall for our school’s Christmas Fayre which was a game of ‘Guess the Teddy Bear’s birthday’.
 Children each paid 20p for a guess and the winner of the giant, cuddly bear was Ella!
 We enjoyed running our own stall and were proud of the additional money we have raised towards our £650 target!